BasPieren/project-3-1819/README.md

   * Make smarter use of the mobile viewport.
   * Use more visual pleasing colors.

-For the colors I tried finding a balans between visual pleasing and practicality.
+For the colors I tried finding a balance between visual pleasing and practicality.
 I went with a darker set of colors for the background and lighter colors for the more import elements and information.
 I also gave interaction items a completely different color, orange, so that they would stand out more and user would know it is an element they could interact with.

 Furthermore I also wanted to allow users to be able to navigate the data in a way that they want.
 Thats why there are options to sort the data using ascending/descending and the page size.